buzzm/WebF/README.md

 * __init__:  Is passed context as argument.
 * help:  More on this later.
 * start:  Called once at the start of the web service call and is passed:
-  * cmd: "GET", "POST", "PUT", or "DELETE"
+  * cmd: "GET", "POST", "PUT", "PATCH", or "DELETE"
   * hdrs:  A dictionary of HTTP headers
-  * args:  A dictionary of arguments, decoded from the inbound JSON args and observing EJSON conventions, so numbers are actually numbers, dates are `datetime.datetime`, etc.
+  * args:  A dictionary of arguments, decoded from the inbound JSON args and observing EJSON conventions, so numbers are actually numbers, dates are `datetime.datetime`, etc.  Any RESTful arguments i.e. those path components appearing after the function name are placed into an array and assigned to the special argument name `_` in the `args` dictionary.
-  * rfile:  The input stream if this is a PUT or POST
+  * rfile:  The input stream if this is a PUT, POST, or PATCH

 It must return a tuple containing the response code and a single dict that will be sent to the client.
 If the dict is `None`, only the response code is sent.